xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 First, we need a "User" entity (POCO) to pass around.

 Create a new file in your project called `User.cs`.
-The User poco just has some basic user information.
+The User POCO just has some basic user information.

 ```
 namespace Tutorial.User;